SaltyGoo/saltygoo.github.io/class/mu_tiefling.md

 <details markdown="1">
 <summary>Wrath</summary>
 1. _Your parents commited a violent murder.
-They felt no remorse._ You have two horns on your head.
+They felt no remorse._ <br> You have two horns on your head.
 You can split the damage of Maleficence into as many targets in range as you like.
-2. _You were born after after your parents went on a rempage, killing dozens of innocents._ Blood constantly drips from your hands.
+2. _You were born after after your parents went on a rempage, killing dozens of innocents._ <br> Blood constantly drips from your hands.
 You know the [Red Hands of Wrath](/2020/11/12/red-hands-of-wrath/) spell.
-3. _Your parents were genocidal conquerors and committed countless horrors._ Your eyes become pure flame.
+3. _Your parents were genocidal conquerors and committed countless horrors._ <br> Your eyes become pure flame.
 You know the [Detonate Corpse](/2020/11/13/detonate-corpse/) spell.
-4. _You are the spawn of an infernal general of the legions of Hell._ Your flesh shrinks over your face, revealing your skull.
+4. _You are the spawn of an infernal general of the legions of Hell._ <br> Your flesh shrinks over your face, revealing your skull.
 You can see in a room which creature (including yourself and your friends) has the least amount of HP.
 You inflict maximum damage against them.
 </details>

 <details markdown="1">
 <summary>Sloth</summary>
-1. _Your siblings all died of neglect before you were born._ Your skin is a weird color.
+1. _Your siblings all died of neglect before you were born._ <br> Your skin is a weird color.
 You resist the damage type inflicted by your maleficence
 </details>

 ## Consume Soul